johnrcorbin/hello-world/README.md

 Hi All!

 My name is John Corbin and I am new to this community.

 I enjoy coding as a hobby.
-I currently a beginer coding in C# and Basic.
+I am currently a beginer coding in C# and Basic.
 I'm trying to learn other code including C++, Java, Ruby, etc.

 I look forward to contributing to other's code.